 West Goshen Police Department Citizens' Police Academy

-The West Goshen Police Department Citizens’ Academy’s primary objective is to afford an opportunity for community, business and religious leaders to become informed about the many aspects of police work.
+The West Goshen Township Police Department is implementing a Citizens’ Police Academy.
+The primary objective is to afford an opportunity for community, business and religious leaders to become informed about the many aspects of police work.
 The Academy is designed to give the attendees an understanding why police respond to various situations in a particular way and how they ultimately handle those situations.
 It will give attendees the opportunity to see the benefits of public service and learn about the challenges and demands associated with law enforcement.

 We believe the academy experience will be a pleasant introduction to the role of policing and its role in society.
 Our attendees will gain a greater understanding of the safety procedures required in policing and will learn some of the techniques used in addressing crime in our community.